Sahil-Bagri/Computer-Vision/README.md

 # 🚀 Computer Vision Repository
-#📌 Overview
+📌 Overview
-This repository contains a collection of Computer Vision projects and experiments implemented using Python.
+## This repository contains a collection of Computer Vision projects and experiments implemented using Python.
 It focuses on building a strong foundation in image processing, feature extraction, and real-world vision applications.

-The projects demonstrate practical implementations of core computer vision concepts using libraries like OpenCV, NumPy, and Matplotlib.
+## The ipynb files demonstrate practical implementations of core computer vision concepts using libraries like OpenCV, NumPy, and Matplotlib.

-🎯 Objectives
+## 🎯 Objectives

 Understand fundamental concepts of Computer Vision